 Prime Minister Edmund Barton

 Governor-General Lord Hopetoun commissioned Barton as Australia's first Prime Minister on 31 December 1900.

-On Tuesday 1 January 1901 Lord Hopetoun proclaimed the Commonwealth of Australia as a federation of New South Wales, Victoria, South Australia, Queensland, Tasmania and Western Australia (these former colonies are now called states), and swore in Barton's ministry at a huge public Commonwealth inauguration ceremony in Centennial Park, Sydney.
-A choir of 10,000 sang Advance, Australia Fair, which in 1977 became our national anthem.
+On 1 January 1901, Lord Hopetoun proclaimed the Commonwealth of Australia as a federation of New South Wales, Victoria, South Australia, Queensland, Tasmania and Western Australia (these former colonies are now called states), and swore in Barton's ministry at a huge public Commonwealth inauguration ceremony in Centennial Park, Sydney.
+A choir of 10,000 sang 'Advance Australia Fair', which in 1977 became Australia's national anthem.

 Barton gained electoral confirmation of his appointment as Prime Minister when his Protectionists won more seats than either of the other main groupings, Free Traders and Labor, at the first general election on 29–30 March 1901.
 Barton won the seat of Hunter, New South Wales, and became Minister for External Affairs as well as Prime Minister.

 On 9 May 1901 the Duke of York (later King George V) opened the Commonwealth Parliament in the Exhibition Building, Melbourne, which became the interim capital.
 (Federal Parliament subsequently met in Victoria's state Parliament House.)
 FW Holder, former Premier of South Australia, was elected the first Speaker of the House of Representatives.

 The first Budget was presented to Federal Parliament by the Treasurer, George Turner, on 8 October 1901.
 The Judiciary Act of Australia became law on 25 August 1903, providing for the establishment of the High Court of Australia, which Barton would later join.

 Barton remained Prime Minister for two years and ten months.